viters/docs/cookbook/permissions/workflows.md

 - teachers modify the results of students that they like or don't like.
 - _and beyond!_

-When creating your own workflow, its a good idea to define:

-- each role involved.
-- each stage in the workflow.
-- the explicit set of permissions each role has at each stage.
+When creating your own workflow, its a good idea to define each role involved, each stage in the workflow, and the explicit set of permissions each role has at each stage.

-_... just as you saw in the [Explanation](#explanation) at the beginning of this recipe!_

 :::tip Next Steps